Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Value to Sovereign Industry

-• Validation of Vision: Their participation underscores confidence in Australia’s potential to lead in Defence innovation.
+• Validation of Vision: Their participation underscores confidence in Australia’s potential to lead in defence innovation.

 • Technology Access: HPE and Intel® provide exposure to cutting-edge tools and methodologies.